Five Tips For Managing Brand Perception With Social Media

 At a mixer, you can add to the conversation by pulling out your smartphone and sharing pictures of your recent community event where employees volunteered.
 On social media, you can use the same kids of images, videos, links and other content to liven up the dialogue.

 Punctuate your posts with relevant items, like videos of customers enjoying your product.
 On occasion, share links to other sites or news that make the conversation interesting.
 For instance, if you’re posting about your participation in a local art fair, provide a link to a listing of food truck vendors that will be there.

 The web is filled with content, so if you don’t have anything of your own to share, there’s more than enough to pull from.

 How do you make the most of every mixer?
 You make sure you talk with key prospects and get your name out there.
 Working the room like this on social media means responding to a variety of visitors, and being inclusive while focusing on influencers.
 The more you engage with people, the more likely visitors will like your posts, share your content and reflect positively on your business and the brand it represents.

 5. Leave Them Wanting More

-When you leave an after-work mixer and you’ve done a good job, attendees will ask for your business card or an email address where they can stay in touch.
+When you leave a mixer and you’ve done a good job, attendees will ask for your business card or an email address where they can stay in touch.
 In social media, you can create this kind of demand by always leaving the door open for more opportunities.

 For instance, if you’re developing a new product that will be available soon, tease your visitors with posts that hint about its availability and ask them to like your page to see more.
 Show a partial image that builds excitement.
 Not only will it engage your visitors, it will keep followers coming back.